Wittenberg University: Womyn's Center

 The university's Womyn's Center is located in Shouvlin Center.
 It has included the Peer Advocate program since 2016, providing advocacy services for survivors of power-based violence (regardless of gender identity).
 The Womyn's Center also houses Tiger Health Educators, a peer-to-peer education program that offers training and resources regarding sexual health and consent.

-William C. McClain Center for Diversity
+William A. McClain Center for Diversity

-The William C. McClain Center for Diversity is located on Alumni Way and is named for the first African American to graduate from Wittenberg University in 1934.
+The William A. McClain Center for Diversity is located on Alumni Way and is named for the noted African American graduate from Wittenberg University in 1934 William Andrew McClain.
 Wittenberg also has several multicultural student programs that are supported by the diversity center including Shades of Pearl, Concerned Black Students, the Gender and Sexuality Diversity Alliance, and the American International Association.

 Radio station

 The university had a student-run 24-hour radio station, WUSO, on 89.1 FM.
 WUSO simulcasts the Dayton classical station WDPR on weekday mornings, filling the remaining hours with news, politics, sports, food, and music shows.
 The Tiger Sports Network broadcasts the sports programming.
 The station's studios are located in the basement of Firestine Hall on Woodlawn Ave.
 The radio station's website allows audio streaming.

 The launch of a new media program called the Integrated Media Corps has recently developed.
 A team of ten university students creates and produces news videos, sports highlight videos for Dayton, Ohio, television stations WDTN, WHIO, and WKEF and for the university website.
 The team also records news stories for WUSO and writes press releases for the university website.
 The program also has begun broadcasting sports programs on WIZE-AM in Springfield.

 The university sold WUSO to Dayton Public Radio, Inc. effective March 13, 2023.